Written by: Wolf Willow

 If you’re interested in purchasing a new home but don’t want to wait several months for it to be built, you can explore Quick Possession homes.
 These are new homes pre-built by Wolf Willow builders and made available for sale as is, so you can simply move in and get settled.
 This is a great option for anyone buying their first home who prioritizes the speed of the process.

 5. Should my lawyer look at any construction contracts before I sign them?

 Having a lawyer review any contract before you sign is generally good practice, and that is especially true for a contract as important as this.
 A lawyer can help you understand any terms that may be new to you and represent your interests as a home buyer.

 Alberta law firm Heritage Law Offices in Edmonton has a helpful blog post that describes how a lawyer can help you navigate your contract.

 Contracts also can also differ depending on where you build.
 While all property owners are responsible for maintaining their property, some communities have specific agreements on what your home and lawn should look like.
-Communities may also offer incentives for you to build there, such as these two WestCreek Referral Programs available in Wolf Willow.
-Many communities have both, among other unique traits.
+Builders may also offer incentives for you to choose them, such as the Trico with their Trico Red Card Rewards program.
 This is another reason to consider having a lawyer review everything before you sign a contract—they can help make sure your transition to a new home and/or new neighbourhood goes smoothly.